Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 | 400 Bad Request | Indicates that the provided data is invalid. |
 | 404 Not found | Indicates that the requested URL does not exist. |

+Besides those specific errors, you can also receive any of the [generic Streams API errors](/docs/topics-api/#error-codes).

 ## Stop a kafka subscription

 To stop sending records to your kafka cluster, delete the corresponding kafka subscription with the following request: